 4 Ways to Develop an Effective Audio StrategyJune 03, 2020

 Audio hardware might also be the new selling point for smartphones.
-Where higher megapixel cameras used to create a buzz whenever a new phone hit the market, this doesn’t seem to be the case anymore.
-Now Nokia seems to believe that audio enhancement could replace cameras as the main element to spike smartphone sales.
+Where higher megapixel cameras are used to create a buzz whenever a new phone hits the market, this doesn’t seem to be the case anymore.
+Now, Nokia believes that audio enhancement could replace cameras as the main element to spike smartphone sales.

-Custom sound production provides you with the opportunity to test and improve the durability of your audio over time.
+Custom sound production provides you with the opportunity to test and improve your audio’s durability over time.
 Especially when it comes to the mobile environment and product sounds for games, SaaS, and life enhancement apps, this can prove valuable in the long term.
 Sounds that are frequently heard by a large group of users can be worn out, so it is essential to ensure the audio replay value.
 Stress testing your product sounds can help to safeguard your audio and prevent user dissatisfaction.
 Going with stock music will be a cheaper option.
-Still, you will be left with a static, uneditable product that, unlike custom sounds, can’t be tweaked and perfected for better user experience.
+Still, you will be left with a static, uneditable product that, unlike custom sounds, can’t be tweaked and perfected for a better user experience.

 Another vital part of testing your customized audio is to check whether it fits your purpose.
 Music is a highly subjective experience, but you must ensure that your audio fits the mood and tone of both your visuals and your brand in general.
 It won’t do with music, which only matches the producer, product manager, or the production team’s personal preferences.
 When you have music created to suit the brand, your marketing efforts will have a more significant impact and resonate with your audience.

 It is important to remember that the match between audio and visuals will only work as long as your quality lives up to expectations.
-When more and more mobile brands start investing in sound, the content producers will hurry to match the new hi-tech framework with productions of equally high quality.
+When more and more mobile brands start investing in sound, the content producers will hurry to match the new hi-tech framework with equally high-quality productions.
 To avoid being left behind, you need to jump on the audio train before it leaves the station.